touhouworldcup/thprac/README.md

 ### 100th BM - Force Wave
 ![100th Black Market](https://github.com/touhouworldcup/thprac/assets/23106652/02c55e5e-5c89-462f-beea-9ab07cbb1051)

-If thprac is enabled using "Custom" mode, this popup will appear whenever the game is about to randomly choose a wave.
+If thprac is enabled using "Custom" mode, the popup above will appear when the game is about to choose a wave.

 ### PoFV - Tools
 ![Phantasmagoria of Flower View](https://user-images.githubusercontent.com/23106652/174434249-2bf1d70a-101c-4538-a4e6-8eeaf273dd88.png)